 REASON #2 The acid mantle protects the skin cells underneath, promoting a strong skin barrier

-The skin barrier is a VERY important concept when it comes to healthy skin.
-It is basically is the top layer of your skin, consisting of dead skin cells (corneocytes), held together by a matrix of lipids (a ‘glue’ that holds the cells together).
+The skin barrier is a very important concept when it comes to healthy skin.
+It is basically the top layer of your skin, consisting of dead skin cells (corneocytes), held together by a matrix of lipids (a ‘glue’ that holds the cells together).